 Requesting the Chancellor

-If you have an upcoming event at which you would like the Chancellor to have a role (welcoming remarks, keynote speech, etc) please fill out and email the Chancellor Request Form to the Chancellor's Office, as soon as possible but at least 3 weeks prior to your event.
+If you have an upcoming event at which you would like the chancellor to have a role (welcoming remarks, keynote speech, etc.) please fill out and submit the electronic Chancellor Request Form as soon as possible and at least 3 weeks prior to your event.
 Once his schedule is reviewed a member of his staff will contact you to confirm or deny the request.
-If you have any questions you may contact the office at 617-287-6800.
+If you have any questions you may contact the office at 617.287.6800.

-- VIPs: If your event will have other dignitaries present, either as part of your program or as guests, please let your scheduling manager as well as the Office of Special Events know.
-Even if you do not plan to have the Chancellor present at your event, it is important for the Chancellor to know if people of note will be coming to campus, so he can properly welcome them.
+- VIPs: If your event will have other dignitaries present, either as part of your program or as guests, please let your scheduling manager as well as the Office of University Events and Ceremonies know.
+Even if you do not plan to have the chancellor present at your event, it is important for the chancellor to know if people of note will be coming to campus, so he can properly welcome them.
 Essentially they are guests in his home, and he wants to make them feel welcome.

-- Speaking: As indicated on the Chancellor’s request form, if the chancellor is speaking at your event, a copy of the timeline, attendees, speaking order and Chancellor’s suggested remarks (in bullet point format), must be submitted to the Chancellor’s Office at least 2 weeks in advance of the event, with the understanding that adjustments may be required.
-A member of the Chancellor's staff will contact you to review your proposed speaking program.
-For many events it is protocol for the Chancellor to speak first and give a welcome on behalf of the university.
+- Speaking: As indicated on the chancellor’s request form, if the chancellor is speaking at your event, a copy of the timeline, attendees, speaking order, and chancellor’s suggested remarks (in bullet point format), must be submitted to the Chancellor’s Office at least two weeks in advance of the event, with the understanding that adjustments may be required.
+A member of the chancellor's staff will contact you to review your proposed speaking program.
+For many events it is protocol for the chancellor to speak first and give a welcome on behalf of the university.

-- Menu: For your information, Chancellor Motley is allergic to nuts and does not eat pork or red meat.
-It is generally courteous to have vegetarian options available.
+- Menu: It is generally courteous to have vegetarian options available.

-- Photography: For the services of our staff photographer, Harry Brett, please fill out and email the Photo Request Form to Kristyna Cloherty or use the online photography request form.
+- Photography: For the services of our staff photographer, Harry Brett, please fill out the online photography request form.

-- Videography: If your event is high-profile, or if you plan to broadcast it post-event you may want to have your event videotaped.
-The Distance Learning and Video Production Center can provide this service.
+- Videography: If your event is high-profile, or if you plan to broadcast it post-event, you may want to have your event videotaped.
+AV Services and Classroom Technology can provide this service.
 Please note that there is a fee for this.
 For more information, please contact John Jessoe.

-- Press: If you anticipate press to be present at your event, or would like assistance creating a press release, please contact DeWayne Lehman, the Director of Communications for the university.
+- Media: If you anticipate media to be present at your event, or would like assistance creating a news release, please contact DeWayne Lehman, the director of communications for the university.